340:25-5-198.1. Review of a child support order

 (E) health insurance is not reasonable in cost; or

-(7) when the NCP is incarcerated for at least 180-calendar days.
+(7) when the NCP is incarcerated for more than 180-consecutive days.

 4. Review of child support order.